You are here:

 The purpose of reviewing your operating model is to understand how well you're currently delivering your capabilities and make changes to your model.

 We've created this step-by-step guide to assessing your operating model.
-This will enable you to:
+It'll help you to:

 - Identify weaknesses in your current delivery of capabilities (step 1)